If you see a cougar in your community, call your nearest Fish and Wildlife office.

 What to do in a cougar encounter

-What should I do if I see a cougar in the distance?
+If you see a cougar in the distance

 - Do not run or turn your back.

 - If the cougar appears to be unaware of your presence, gather children and pets in close, slowly and cautiously back away and leave the area.

 If you see a cougar in your backyard